mooseman/crystal/readme.txt

 C language, Crystal is aimed at eventually becoming a compiler for the full C language.

- At present, the source contains code-generators for old machines (e.g. the VAX), so that part of the code will need many changes and updates in order for the compiler to run on modern machines.
+ At present, the source only has code-generators for old machines (e.g. the VAX).
+A new codefile will soon be started in order for the compiler to run on modern machines.

 This code is released to the public domain.
 "Share and enjoy..."   ;)